CesiumGS/cesium/Documentation/Contributors/TestingGuide/README.md

 ### Bottom-Up Unit Testing

-The Cesium tests are largely **unit tests** because they test individual units, e.g., functions or classes.
+The CesiumJS tests are largely **unit tests** because they test individual units, e.g., functions or classes.
 The simplest units are tested individually, and then units built upon other units are also tested.
-This allows us to build Cesium on well-tested foundations and to quickly narrow down issues.
+This allows us to build CesiumJS on well-tested foundations and to quickly narrow down issues.

 For example, a [`BoundingSphere`](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/Source/Core/BoundingSphere.js) is composed of a `Cartesian3` that defines its center and a number that defines its radius.
 Even though tests for `BoundingSphere` implicitly test parts of `Cartesian3`, there are separate tests that explicitly test `Cartesian3` as a unit so anything that relies on `Cartesian3` knows it is already tested.

 Often, we also test private units individually for the same reason.
-For example, [`ShaderCache`](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/Source/Renderer/ShaderCache.js) is a private class in Cesium used by primitives, but it is still individually tested in [ShaderCacheSpec.js](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/Specs/Renderer/ShaderCacheSpec.js).
+For example, [`ShaderCache`](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/Source/Renderer/ShaderCache.js) is a private class in CesiumJS used by primitives, but it is still individually tested in [ShaderCacheSpec.js](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/Specs/Renderer/ShaderCacheSpec.js).

 Sometimes classes or functions are even designed with a separation specifically to enable more precise testing.
 For example, see [`getStringFromTypedArray`](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/Source/Core/getStringFromTypedArray.js) and [getStringFromTypedArraySpec.js](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/Specs/Core/getStringFromTypedArraySpec.js).

 ### Test Code is Code

 Tests are written in JavaScript using Jasmine.
-It is important to realize that the tests themselves are code, just like Cesium.
+It is important to realize that the tests themselves are code, just like CesiumJS.
 As such, the test code is held to the same standards as the engine code: it should be well organized, cohesive, loosely coupled, fast, and go through peer review.

 ### Testing Basics